pyrologic/pyrologjs/README.md

 ### The Logger Interface

-Each logger that you create provides the following public interface:
+Each logger you create provides the following public interface:
 ```ts
 /**
  * the main logger interface